 When encouraged to apply for the Coveris Georgia Association of Family and Consumer Sciences (GAFCS) Undergraduate Scholarship, Fort Valley State University junior MeaLenea Homer wasted no time stepping to the challenge.
-The 20-year-old FCS major from Stone Mountain, Georgia, said her mentor, Dr. Linda Johnson, a FVSU associate professor of food and nutrition, recommended the scholarship.
+The 20-year-old FCS major from Stone Mountain, Georgia, said her mentor, Dr. Linda Johnson, an FVSU associate professor of food and nutrition, recommended the scholarship.

 “MeaLenea is very smart and recognizes the importance of doing the work.
 She also recognizes the importance of having dreams.
 She does not take situations that she has been a part of lightly,” Johnson said.